lakshya-chopra/csa/README.md

   - Designing a sequential circuit.

 **for questions asking to design a sequential circuit using the given state table**:

+  - **Read Morris Mano's Computer System Arch.
+Chap 1 Page 33-37.**

   - Draw a table with columns: Present states, inputs given, next state, Flip flop inputs
+  - Note that the number of FF’s = the number of states (considering each FF gives one output).
   - This means, first an excitation table for the present state and then for the next states (where inputs are the ff inputs)
   - Find the boolean expression for FF inputs using K-maps.
   - [Practice Problem](https://www.youtube.com/watch?v=t875Z-VCasQ)